 Restaurants might seem happy to follow up with your requests and questions, but be aware that gluten allergy doesn't receive the same amount of sensitivity in China as in the West.
-Chinese cuisine can be amongst the trickiest cuisine in the world: dumplings and wonton are wrapped in wheat flour; soy sauce, MSG or flavorings that contain gluten are added in most dishes.
+Chinese cuisine can be amongst the trickiest cuisine in the world: dumplings and wontons are wrapped in wheat flour; soy sauce, MSG, or flavorings that contain gluten are added to most dishes.
 Always talk directly to the chef (if possible) regarding gluten-free dishes beforehand, especially issues like ingredient preparation and cross-contamination.
 Make sure vegetables are steamed over pure water rather than boiling pasta water (as with usual practice).
 Besides, knowing what is safe to order and what should be avoided helps you eat safely in China:

-Gluten Free Chinese Food List
+Gluten-Free Chinese Food List

 √ Steamed rice & vegetables

 √ Non-breaded meat & fish: hot pot and sizzling-plate dishes

 √ Rice noodles cooked without wheat-containing sauce: chow fun, mung bean noodles

 × Soy & oyster sauce: used for stir-frying and as a dipping sauce, such as Kung Pao Chicken